sm/sm-postgresql/postgresql/README.md

 help with this is *greatly* appreciated!

 If you wish to setup replication, first perform Installation and Configuration on both the master and replica servers.

+Next ensure that the pg\_hba.conf on master has a replication line configured for the relpica(s) you will use.

+Now place the ~/.ssh/id\_replication.pub file from the replica into the master's .ssh/authorized\_keys file and similarly from the master onto the replica.

-Once you have tuned your configuration files to your liking, on the replica server run:
+Once these steps are complete and you have tuned your configuration files as required for replication you are ready to configure replicatoin.
+On each replica server run:

     sm postgresql replication configure master postgres@{{master}}